 Interestingly, even cosmic events or changes in Earth's magnetic field could affect your cellular signal.
 Solar flares, or solar eruptions, interrupt cellular signals by affecting Earth's magnetic field.

 An easy way to solve your problem is to buy a cellular signal booster.
-With this piece of technology, your phone has an easier time communicating with the nearest cell tower.
-A signal booster comes equipped with three main parts, including:
+Depending on your needs, you can buy a booster for your home, workplace, or vehicle.
+With this technology, your phone has an easier time communicating with the nearest cell tower.
+A cell phone signal booster comes equipped with three main parts, including:

 An external antenna: Communicates with the tower to capture a signal which it sends to the amplifier.